tsileo/microblog.pub/docs/user_guide.md

  - `summary` (using Markdown)
  - `icon_url`

-Whenever one of these config items is updated, an `Update` activity will be sent to all know server to update your remote profile.
+Whenever one of these config items is updated, an `Update` activity will be sent to all known servers to update your remote profile.

 The server will need to be restarted for taking changes into account.